-The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE - French business value added tax) is not classified as an income tax and does not come within the scope of IAS 12.
+The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE - French business value added tax) is not classified as an income tax.
 The contributions are recorded under operating expenses.

 Current tax is the estimated tax due on taxable income for a period and any adjustment of the amount of current tax for prior periods.